 The environment that Esther shares are everything around you.

 And so we look at the environment of their bedroom, like how can we facilitate sleep?

 Are your lights too bright?
 Or is the room too warm or too cold?

-All of these things play into an environment that affects the other 5 pillars.
+These things play into an environment that affects the other five pillars.